suncihai/springboot/README.md

 6. when use delete method in jpa, have to add @Modifying and @Transactional, or there will be "javax.persistence.TransactionRequiredException: No EntityManager with actual transaction available for current thread - cannot reliably process 'remove' call"

+* Debug
+1. build.gradle sometimes has weird bugs, compile group swagger does not work but compile swagger work.